ksivamuthu/microsoft-nodejs-bot-hol/lab1-setup/README.md

 # Lab 1 - Bot Framework Setup

-In this lab, we'll setup our Visual Studio .NET Bot Framework development environment.
+In this lab, we'll setup our Visual Studio NodeJS Bot Framework development environment.
 This includes the following:

 1. Creating and running our first *Hello World* bot project
 2. Running and debugging through vscode and bot emulator